 So, if you’ve chosen to go digital, here are some tips to consider when creating your new marketing budget:

-Discover your Brand Soulmate.
+Discover your Brand Companion.

-At Radiant, we refer to your ideal customer or client as your Brand Soulmate.
+At Radiant, we refer to your ideal customer or client as your Brand Companion.
 This is someone who truly aligns with, and believes in, your brand as a whole.
 If you can find this person, they are easy to win and transform into loyal brand advocates.
 However, you can’t find them if you don’t know who they are.

-For example, if your Brand Soulmate includes men who are older than 60, you may not want to spend your precious digital marketing dollars on 20-year-old Instagram influencers.
+For example, if your Brand Companion includes men who are older than 60, you may not want to spend your precious digital marketing dollars on 20-year-old Instagram influencers.
 If you know your audience, you can stay in your lane - and your money will be better spent.

 What’s your endgame?

 This is a really important question to ask yourself, prior to spending money in the digital realm.
 Setting goals throughout all aspects of your business can help you stay on the road to success, but it’s especially important when entering the digital marketing world.

 For example, is your goal to get people to your website?
 Then you need to create digital ads with the right buttons, verbiage, and tone to get them there.
 If your ideal audience is on Facebook, there are a whole host of ways to narrow down your marketing: you can choose to run Traffic ads and include a Book Now or Call Now button.
 If your ideal audience responds well to email, and your goal is to sell a certain product, create an email marketing campaign that leads them to the product page.
 Understanding your Brand Companion and having a clear goal in place will help you to choose the right marketing medium and the right budget to make it happen.

 Pro tip: If you have a clear goal in mind, it’s that much easier to track performance.
 For example, if your goal is 500 visits to your website from Facebook during the month of June, Google Analytics can clearly show you if that happened (or didn’t happen).